cipher387/osint_stuff_tool_collection/README.md

 </br><a href="https://seqe.me/">SEQE.me</a> — online #tool for constructing search queries using advanced search operators simultaneously for five search engines
 </br><a href="https://www.brightlocal.com/local-search-results-checker/">Bright Local Search Result Checker</a> — shows what #Google search results look like for a particular query around the world (by exact address)
 </br><a href='https://thereisabotforthat.com/bots/search'>thereisabotforthat.com</a> — search by catalog of 5151 bots for 17 different apps and platforms
+</br><a href='https://chrome.google.com/webstore/detail/auto-searcher/hhggekcjcdgenbgejmkhineppclnkbkn/related'>Auto Searcher</a> — One by one types words from a given list into the search bar of #Google, #Bing, or another search engine

 </br><a href="https://github.com/Ibit-to/google-unlocked"><img alt="Github icon" class="github-follow-button" src="https://img.shields.io/github/stars/Ibit-to/google-unlocked?style=social"></a></br><a href='https://github.com/Ibit-to/google-unlocked'>Google Unlocked</a> — browser extension uncensor google search results
 </br><a href='https://www.iconfinder.com/search'>Iconfinder.com</a> — Icons Search Engine